Source Music: 2019–present: Acquisition by Hybe Corporation

 In July 2019, Hybe Corporation (formerly Big Hit Entertainment) acquired Source Music, making the company a subsidiary under Hybe Labels, Hybe Corp.'s subdivision of labels, and keeping its existing management and style.
 On March 22, 2021, Source Music, as well as the other labels under Hybe Labels, moved to its new headquarters in the Yongsan Trade Center in the Yongsan District, the new headquarters of its parent company, Hybe Corporation.
 On March 31, 2021, the official website of Source Music changed its physical address to the new building in Yongsan, Seoul.

-Following the completion of their six-year contract, all GFriend members left the company on May 22, 2021, therefore marking the disbandment of the group.
+Following the completion of their six-year contract, all GFriend members left the company on May 22, 2021, marking the disbandment of the group.

-On March 14, 2022, former Iz*One members Sakura Miyawaki and Kim Chae-won signed exclusive contracts with Source Music and confirmed their debut in a new group.
-Le Sserafim, consisting of Sakura, Kim Chae-won, Huh Yun-jin, Kazuha, Kim Ga-ram and Hong Eun-chae, debuted on May 2 with the extended play Fearless.
+On March 14, 2022, former Iz*One members Sakura Miyawaki and Kim Chaewon signed exclusive contracts with Source Music and confirmed their debut in a new group.
+Le Sserafim, consisting of Sakura, Kim Chaewon, Huh Yunjin, Kazuha, Kim Ga-ram and Hong Eun-chae, debuted on May 2 with the extended play Fearless.

-On April 13, 2022, the company was fined 3 million won by the Korea Personal Information Protection Commission and a correction order for disclosing personal information to third parties and failing to protect personal information.
-Source Music used Google's questionnaire to reimburse membership fees related to the dissolution of the GFriend group, and the personal information of 22 survey participants was compromised due to improper disclosure of survey results.
+On April 13, 2022, the company was fined ₩3 million and given a correction order by the Korea Personal Information Protection Commission for disclosing personal information to third parties and failing to protect personal information.
+Source Music used Google's questionnaire to reimburse membership fees related to the disbandment of GFriend, and the personal information of 22 survey participants was compromised due to improper disclosure of survey results.

+On September 24, 2024, Source Music announced that the members of GFriend would reunite in 2025 for a tenth anniversary project.